shellqiqi/nju-network-labs/content/ch01/vscode.md

 ```

 ## Develope Switchyard with VSC

+> [!TIP]
+> Here we will get in touch with some Switchyard code in advance.
+You can just ignore the content of Switchyard now.

 Open the folder of Switchyard in VSC.
 You can open files in the explorer and edit them.